 The personal knowledge management system for me is a holding system.
 It holds the information until I turn it into knowledge.
 And when it is knowledge in my body, mind and behaviours, the personal knowledge management system acts as a backup and way to see connections and patterns.

 Knowledge is information in action.
 Don’t be fooled into thinking that collecting information is the same as knowledge – it is not.
-It can be helpful, but knowing a subject and how it works (or doesn’t) is invaluable.
+There can be a big difference between knowing something and doing something.

 Be sure to keep pruning and remove the dross.